MagicPlants/mdCSV/README.md

 # mdCSV
-mdCSV — A lightweight Python tool to edit, convert, and manage Markdown tables &amp; CSV files side-by-side with live preview.

-# mdCSV

 **mdCSV** is a lightweight, no-dependency **Markdown ↔ CSV management tool** for Windows 11 built in pure Python (Tkinter).
-It’s designed for **database-friendly workflows**, letting you easily **view, edit, convert, and export** Markdown tables to and from CSV — all side-by-side with a live Markdown preview.
+It’s designed for **database-friendly workflows**, letting you easily **view, edit, convert, and export** Markdown tables to and from CSV — all side-by-side with a live Markdown and/or csv table preview.

 ## ✨ Features